olm1ghty/dbd-hook-counter/README.md

 This is a Dead by Daylight hook counter for killers (with additional features).
 It works by visually monitoring survivors' statuses on the screen and then displays them as an overlay.

 ## Features
-    - Fully automatic
+    ⚙️ Fully automatic (HUD-based tracking)
-    - Has manual mode if you don't like automatic tracking
+    🧠 Manual mode if you prefer full control
-    - Hook counter
+    🎯 Hook stage counter for all survivors
-    - DS timer
-    - Off-hook endurance timer
-    - Supports any resolution with 16:9 and 16:10 aspect ratios
-    - Only visible in the match, hides itself in the menu
-    - Doesn't trigger anti-cheat (because we're not cheating, the app is strictly client-side)
+    ⏱️ DS & Endurance timers with optional alerts
+    🖥️ Works on any resolution (16:9, 16:10)
+    🔒 Doesn’t store or send any data — it's all local and discarded immediately 🧼 Hides itself in menus, only shows in match
+    🧩 Doesn’t trigger anti-cheat (no memory access)
-    - Doesn't breach EULA (it's as legal as putting a note on the screen)
+    🧾 EULA-safe (like putting a sticky note on your screen) 🛠️ Fully open-source & customizable

 ## How to use
 > Supported platforms: only Windows.